by Ken Bakely

 If The Revenant ends up taking Best Picture, Spotlight can rest assured that it will have at least one Oscar.

 This is my annual crazy pick.
-It’s wishful thinking.
+It’s part wishful thinking.
 Roger Deakins needs to win an Oscar (over a dozen nominations and no victories).
-However, he will likely end up losing to Emmanuel Lubezki for The Revenant, who has bested him the past two years in a row.
+However, he could very well end up losing to Emmanuel Lubezki for The Revenant, who has bested him the past two years in a row.